Click here to view the image gallery for this game -->

-After what many people would consider the complete debacle that was Metal Slug 4, a lot of people wondered what was next for the series.
-Although I never personally thought that MS4 was *that* bad a game, it was by far the weakest in the series and not nearly as good as MS3.
-While development of this title was being moved back to SNKP themselves (instead of Mega Enterprises who did MS4), most still felt that it was unlikely that MS5 could come close to re-capturing the glory of MS3.
+After what many would consider the complete debacle that was Metal Slug 4, a lot of series fans wondered what was next for the series.
+Although I was never personally of the school of thought that MS4 was that bad a game, it was by far the weakest in the series to date and not nearly as good as the holy grail of Metal Slug 3.
+While development of this title was being moved back to SNKP themselves (instead of Mega Enterprises who developed MS4), most still felt that it was unlikely that a new iteration could come close to re-capturing the glory of MS3.
 Things started to look up when the first batch of screenshots was released however.
-Instead of the re-hashed mess of the last game, MS5 appeared to have some new enemies, so perhaps it would turn out to be a good game after all?
+Most promisingly instead of the re-hashed mess of the last game, MS5 appeared to have some newly drawn sprites, so things were looking up...

 First off, Playmore have seen fit to banish Trevor and Nadia back to the Mega Enterprises design studio that they came from.
 Whether this was because they decided they didn't think they were very good, or whether Mega didn't let them use them I don't know, but it's kind of a shame that Nadia isn't in there as I did have a bit of a soft spot for her (Trevor was an ugly sprite though).
 Thankfully this means that Tarma and Eri have been restored to leading roles once again, so that is definitely cause for some celebration...
 Tarma is THE MAN as far as I am concerned!